Greatwrk/VP44-EXPLORER/README.md

 The actual timing is calculated by the VP tooth signal phase relationship to the CKP-derived signal.
 A software servo control loop adjusts the PWM to match the computed timing with the desired timing contained in the usual look-up tables.

 For now, the TPS, MAP and CKP are all that's required.
 The CMP is optional.
-A CAN interface is on the board and a CAN interface is being developed
+A CAN interface is on the board and a CAN interface is being developed.
 The Schematic and PCB were made with KiCad.
 The code has some low-level stuff for some of the peripherals that at the time were not supported by STM32duino.